GLOBAL MARKETS-Asian stocks slide as Fed hike fears tip Wall St into bear market

 By Scott Murdoch

-HONG KONG, June 14 (Reuters) - Asian shares slid sharply on Tuesday after Wall Street hit a confirmed bear market milestone and Treasury yields struck their highest in more than a decade on fears aggressive interest rate hikes would push the world's largest economy into recession.
+HONG KONG, June 14 (Reuters) - Asian shares slid sharply and the safe-haven dollar held near a two-decade peak on Tuesday after Wall Street hit a confirmed bear market milestone on fears aggressive U.S. interest rate hikes would push the world's largest economy into recession.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS extended losses to be down 1.54%.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS fell 0.45% in volatile trade, clawing back some of its earlier losses.

-The negative tone in Asia follows a bleak U.S. session on Monday, which saw Goldman Sachs forecast a 75 basis point interest rate hike at the Federal Reserve's next policy meeting on Wednesday.
+The negative tone in Asia followed a bleak U.S. session on Monday, which saw Goldman Sachs forecast a 75 basis point interest rate hike at the Federal Reserve's next policy meeting on Wednesday.

-"The U.S. will see rate rises faster and higher than Wall Street has been expecting," James Rosenberg, Ord Minnett advisor in Sydney told Reuters.
-"There will likely be the double impact of earnings forecasts being trimmed and further price to earnings derating."
+However, investors appeared to be shaking off the gloom heading into European trade with the pan-region Euro Stoxx 50 futures STXEc1 up 0.83%, German DAX futures FDXc1 0.9% higher and FTSE futures FFIc1 rising 0.62%.
+U.S. stock futures ESc1 also added 1.17%.

+"While there is clearly a risk from a significant policy tightening, it remains unlikely that there will be a fully fledged recession, with the unemployment rate jumping by two or more percentage points," said Stephen Koukoulas, managing director at the Canberra-based Market Economics.

+"Rather, it is certain growth will slow - which is the aim of the policy tightening - and by late this year, inflation pressures should start to ease."

+In Hong Kong, the Hang Seng Index .HSI pared earlier losses to be up 0.26% after trading in negative territory for most of the day.
+China's CSI300 Index .CSI300 retraced some of its lost ground to be off 0.23%.

-Expectations for aggressive U.S rate hikes rose after inflation in the year to May shot up by a sharper than predicted 8.6%.
+Expectations for aggressive U.S rate hikes have risen after inflation in the year to May shot up by a sharper than predicted 8.6%.

-"The U.S. market is the biggest in the world so when it catches a cold the rest of the world does as well," said Clara Cheong, Global Market Strategist, JP Morgan Asset Management.
+"The U.S. market is the biggest in the world so when it catches a cold the rest of the world does as well," said Clara Cheong, global market strategist at JP Morgan Asset Management.

 "There will be short-term volatility in Asia but we think in the medium to longer term in Asia ex-Japan, earnings expectations have already been downgraded so there is a relatively brighter outlook here than other parts of the world."

-Cheong said expected China monetary easing and ASEAN countries re-opening from COVID-19 lockdowns could shield the region from some of the financial market fallout.
+Cheong said China monetary easing and the re-opening of ASEAN economies from COVID-19 lockdowns could shield the region from some of the financial market fallout.

 On Wall Street overnight, fears of a U.S. recession kicked the S&P 500 .SPX down 3.88%, while the Nasdaq Composite .IXIC lost 4.68%.
 The Dow Jones Industrial Average .DJI fell 2.8%.